UrbanApps/Armchair/README.md

 ##### Both iOS and OS X Support

 Many developers publish apps for both iOS and OS X. Out of the box, Armchair supports iOS and OS X apps that are sold through the respective App Stores.
-The API is the same for both with the exception of a handful of iOS specific functions, described in Usage below.
+The API is the same for both with the exception of a handful of iOS specific functions, described in [Usage](#usage).

 ##### Fully Configurable at Runtime